prateeksingamsetty/Simplii/README.md

   Link to the repository:
     https://github.com/prateeksingamsetty/Simplii.git

   ## Delta

- <b> a) Task Tracking based on the type of work</b>
-        <li>The earlier version of Simplii just used to do the simple task of keeping track of different kinds of task.
-However, there was no functionality to                  differentiate the tasks.
+ <b> a) Welcome email</b>
+        <li>The earlier version of Simplii had a register functionality.
+After registering user can continue to login.
-        <li>In our updated version of Simplii, the tasks can be tracked based on their types.
+        <li>In our updated version of Simplii, after the user registers, he/she is redirected to login.
+However, they also recieve a welcome email from team Simplii.
-                For instance, there are two types of tasks- Physical and Intellectual, so the users can easily keep  track of their tasks based on the work                         type.

- <b>b) Task modification is now simplified!</b>
-        <li>In the previous version of Simplii, the tasks did not have the modification functionality in which the user could update some details of his task.
-Moreover, the delete functionality completely failed.
-When the user tried to delete one task, all his other tasks would get deleted.
-Thus, it was                   highly  inefficient.
+ <b>b) Forgot Password Functionality</b>
+        <li>In the previous version of Simplii, there was no forgot password option
-        <li>In our updated version of Simplii, we have eliminated that bug by adding the modification function where the users can easily update and delete the                 tasks as per their convenience.
+        <li>In our updated version of Simplii, we have the forgot password functionality and an email is sent to the user with a link to reset their password.

- <b>c) Status Tab is added so that users can easily keep a progress of their work.</b>
+ <b>c) Recommendations Tab has been changed to Deadlines Tab.</b>
-        <li>In the previous version of Simplii, there was no functionality of viewing the status of jobs and then segregating them based on their status.
+        <li>In the previous version of Simplii, there was a recommendation tab that showed upcoming tasks.
+However it was hardcoded.
-        <li>In our updated version of Simplii, we have added the status tab on dashboard and also created a drop-down functionality so that the users can view                 tasks and update them by selecting the task category(Physical or Intellectual) and the task status(In progress, Done, Blocked).</b>
+        <li>In our updated version of Simplii, we changed the recommendation tab to deadlines tab.
+User can view upcoming tasks based on the date they choose and can recieve email consisting of upcoming dues within the date chosen</b>

- <b>d) Task Recommendation functionality </b>
-        <li>In the previous version of Simplii, tasks were not recommended to the user and thus, the user was unable to keep a track of his progress.
-        <li>In this updated version of Simplii, there is a functionality of task recommendation where tasks will be recommended in an order such that the user can complete each of them in the given time frame.
-Thus, all the tasks will get managed and user will not have to worry about his schedule.</li>

    ## Future Scope